Chas McCormick Player Props: Astros vs. Nationals

 Chas McCormick At The Plate

-- McCormick is hitting .227 with seven doubles, five home runs and 11 walks.
+- McCormick is batting .228 with seven doubles, six home runs and 11 walks.

-- In 50.0% of his games this season (16 of 32), McCormick has picked up at least one hit, and in eight of those games (25.0%) he recorded multiple hits.

-- McCormick has driven home a run in nine games this season (28.1%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on one occasion..
+- In 10 games this season (30.3%), McCormick has picked up an RBI, and in five of those games (15.2%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.